microvm/microvm-tutorial/docs/langimpl/interact.rst

 value of the designated local variables, in this case it is only the ``%result`` variable.
-Since we know ``%result`` holds an integer value, we convert the handle to a Scala ``BigInt`` by ``ca.toInt`` and also tells it to sign-extend the µVM integer value because it is supposed to be signed.
+Since we know ``%result`` holds an integer value, we convert the handle to a Scala ``BigInt`` by ``ca.toInt`` and also tells it to sign-extend the Mu integer value because it is supposed to be signed.
 Then we print the value using the good old ``printf`` method.

-    Note: In the µVM, an integer type only has length, but not signedness.
+    Note: In Mu, an integer type only has length, but not signedness.
 Concrete operations may treat an integer value as signed or unsigned.
 This will be discussed later.

 The last thing to do before leaving the trap handler is to decide how the thread should continue.
 Killing the thread is a good idea here, but this time we choose to rebind the thread with the old stack.
 This is achieved by returning ``TrapRebindPassVoid(st)`` which rebinds the thread with the old stack ``st``.

-After returning from the trap handler, the µVM program continues from the ``TRAP`` instruction and hits the "common instruction" ``@uvm.thread_exit`` which stops the thread and automatically destroys the stack.
+After returning from the trap handler, the Mu program continues from the ``TRAP`` instruction and hits the "common instruction" ``@uvm.thread_exit`` which stops the thread and automatically destroys the stack.

     Note: "Common instruction" is just a fancy name of all instructions that follows a certain format.
-It is introduced to make the µVM IR extensible, that is, it allows introducing new instructions without modifying the parser.
+It is introduced to make the Mu IR extensible, that is, it allows introducing new instructions without modifying the parser.